allischwarz/AlgaeClassifier/README.md

 ## Pre-Trained Model Training

-Since collecting and labeling images of algae for training and developing such a model would be a time-consuming and potentially costly task, the remaining assessed models were pre-trained models.
-Pre-trained detection/classification models are trained on thousands or millions of images spanning many classes.
-In theory, their learning could be transferred to images of algae with minor training on algae images labeled with new classes (i.e., species of algae).
-The pre-trained models included YOLO [1], Mask R-CNN [2], and SSD [3].
 The pre-trained models (YOLO, Mask R-CNN, SSD) were assessed for their ability to classify algae after zero-, single-, and multi-shot learning.
 During zeroshot learning, the models were not given any additional training.
 During single-shot learning, the models were trained on one image of each class of algae from the training dataset.
 During multi-shot learning, the models were trained on five, 10, and 20 images of each class of algae from the training dataset.
 The pre-trained models were then evaluated for their ability to classify algae with the testing dataset.

 ## Evaluation Metrics